chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 this side project, and then I would shift to writing up a blog post about my experience with agentic coding and my thoughts on its impact on Open Source.

-[ more in here about my phenomenological experience ]
+It weirded me out too, when I unplugged for a long weekend.
+Something felt off.

-I unplugged for a long weekend.
-I spent Monday evening and Tuesday with it again, and this time got so bogged down in bugs that I gave up on shipping an MVP in the time allotted.
+It was like I had another "person" in my head, sharing my inner monologue---but the "person" was a computer system owned by a budding megacorp.
+I spent Monday evening and Tuesday with it again, and this time got so bogged down in bugs and felt so gross that I gave up on shipping the MVP in the time allotted.

 {% include img.html src="seals.webp" caption="Nothing left but the sprites, courtesy of Nano Banana." %}